Justice Ginsburg laments partisanship at Stanford talk

 STANFORD, Calif.
 (AP) — U.S. Supreme Court Justice Ruth Bader Ginsburg lamented partisanship in Congress during a talk at Stanford University on Monday and said she hoped it would return to an era when “it was working for the good of the country and not just along party lines.”

-Ginsburg did not address the nomination of Neil Gorsuch to the Supreme Court seat vacated by the late Justice Anthony Scalia or President Donald Trump’s travel ban, which could end up before the high court.
-But she did say the Electoral College needs to change, a comment that drew applause from the packed church.
+Ginsburg did not address the nomination of Neil Gorsuch to the Supreme Court seat vacated by the late Justice Antonin Scalia or President Donald Trump’s travel ban, which could end up before the high court.
+But she did say she would like to change the Electoral College, a comment that drew applause from the packed church.
+She did not elaborate.

-Ginsburg’s talk comes after President Donald Trump last week nominated Gorsuch to the Supreme Court.
-The nomination would likely restore the court’s conservative tilt.
+Ginsburg said during the presidential campaign that she presumed Democrat Hillary Clinton would win and have the opportunity to make a few appointments to the court.

 Most Read Stories